 Occupying powers brought their culinary customs, resulting in elements of Sicilian, Middle Eastern, and Arabic cuisines all being incorporated into the food of Malta.
 The Knights of St. John—who came from France, Spain, Italy, and beyond—are responsible for other dishes that were altered and adapted to become traditional food in Malta.
 When the British came in the 1800s, they brought their own tastes, too.

 The result of all these influences and circumstances are Maltese dishes that are full of flavor, freshness, and occasional surprises.
-Here’s a look at some of the traditional food from Malta that we loved during our trip to the beautiful islands.
+Here’s a look at some of the food that we loved during our trip to the beautiful islands.

 Must-try Maltese Food & Drink